Goomalling Tavern

 Buckland Estate is a grand heritage homestead that was established in 1836.
 It is located in the Avon Valley between Northam and Toodyay.

 Originally it was built for farming and at the time was recognised as the largest private building in the colony.
 Today it has been fully renovated and specialises in accommodation, weddings and events.
 Accommodation for 2-60 people in the Homestead, freestanding cottages and Glamping Village.
-Email [email protected].
+Email info@bucklandestate.com.au.

 The Historic Town of Jarrahdale

-An hour south of Perth, the historic timber mill town of Jarrahdale is one of the State’s oldest settlements and offers visitors a unique and interesting day trip.
+The Historic Town of Jarrahdale – An hour south of Perth, the historic timber mill town of Jarrahdale is one of the State’s oldest settlements and offers visitors a unique and interesting day trip.
 In 1872 the first timber mill began operating near Gooralong Brook, and a 40km railway was built to transport jarrah to Rockingham on the coast where it was shipped to Europe, in many cases to build wooden roads.
 There are remains of these roads today in both London and Scotland.
 With 14 timber mills operating over the next 100 years, the small town grew to accommodate the workers and their families, and schools, churches, a hospital and taverns were established.
 The last timber mill closed in 1997, leaving Jarrahdale with a rich history and retaining many original timber cottages, churches and other significant buildings.

 The road into Jarrahdale is picturesque with lush valleys and farmhouses, and one of the first places to visit is the Old Post Office and Museum, (open 10am – 4pm weekends and public holidays) which is full of historic collections, stories and photos offering a glimpse into this historic town’s past.
 There are over ten walk trails in the area, through pretty forests along well-marked tracks, and the staff at the Museum can tell you everything you need to know.
-Enjoy lunch at the local pub or there are several cafes to chose from, (the Jarrahdale General Store & Cafe is very popular!), visit the historic graves at the cemetery, or have a picnic in one of the many picnic areas.
-Close by is Millbrook Winery and Serpentine Dam.
-Why not stay a few days and really explore this historic area?
-Visit the website for a selection of accommodation choices.

 Fremantle Markets

 The famous Fremantle Markets, established in 1897, is the Grand Dame of heritage buildings.
 It’s a must see destination in Fremantle with over 150 stalls, including fresh local produce such as cheese, honey and bread, jewellery, and quirky gifts.
 In The Yard smell the unique aromas of freshly roasted coffee and baking breads.
 Buy fresh seafood, meat and cheese, or visit Clara’s Wholefoods for olive oil and organic products.
-In the Hall there’s a fascinating fusion of music, art and culture, the home of local designers and quality gifts.
-Sample local beers at the market bar and listen to the local talent.
-Open: Fri 9am till 8pm, Sat, Sun & Mon Public Holidays 9am till 6pm (Yard open from 8am).

 The Army Museum of WA

-Located in the historic Artillery Barracks at Burt Street, Fremantle, the Army Museum exhibits takes visitors through a rich, historical story of Western Australians in the Australian Army from the early colonial times and conflicts to the Boer War and Afghanistan.
+Located in the historic Artillery Barracks at Burt Street, Fremantle, the Army Museum of WA exhibits takes visitors through a rich, historical story of Western Australians in the Australian Army from the early colonial times and conflicts to the Boer War and Afghanistan.
 The exhibits display the history of involvement in World Wars 1 & 2, Korea, Malaya, Vietnam, Afghanistan and the hardships of prisoners of war, worldwide peacekeeping activities together with exhibits of Heraldry and Traditions.
 There is also an extensive display of tanks, artillery and military vehicles.
 Follow us on Facebook! – Army-Museum

 Visiting times – 10.30am to 3.00pm (last entry at 1.00pm), Wednesday to Sunday.
 Visits take approximately two hours.
 All adult visitors to the museum must have the appropriate photo ID.

-Fremantle Arts Centre
+Walyalup Fremantle Arts Centre

 Two Feet & A Heartbeat